danielsogl/awesome-cordova-plugins/DEVELOPER.md

 ### Updating index.ts

-For new plugins, you will need to update `/src/plugin.ts` to properly export your plugin and make it available for use.
-To do this, add the following
+For new plugins, you will need to update `/src/index.ts` to properly export your plugin and make it available for use.

 1. Import the plugin class into `index.ts`:

-`import {PluginClassName} from ./plugins/filename`
+`import {PluginClassName} from ./plugins/filenameForPlugin`

 No need to put the `.ts` extension on the filename.